-Official Land Prices of Japan in 2022 – Tokyo’s prices see increase for the first time in 2 years both in Commercial Areas and Residential Areas
+Official Land Prices of Japan in 2023 – Tokyo’s prices see increase for 2nd Consecutive year both in Commercial Areas and Residential Areas

-On March 22, 2022, the Ministry of Land, Infrastructure, Transport, and Tourism announced the official land prices as of January 1, 2022.
-The data for 2022 shows a 0.6% increase nationwide in the fluctuation of the average prices for all types of land zoning, which is an increase for the first time in 2 years and reflects a gradual economic recovery from the coronavirus disaster.
-In “Commercial areas”, while still affected by the coronavirus disaster, the national average land price fluctuation started to rise by 0.4%, and also in “Residential areas” the same price fluctuation rose by 0.5% due to the expansion of teleworking and increase in housing demand in the city center, as well as in the suburbs.
+On March 22, 2023, the Ministry of Land, Infrastructure, Transport, and Tourism announced the official land prices as of January 1, 2023.
+The data for 2023 shows a 1.6% increase nationwide (0.6% in 2022) in the fluctuation of the average prices for all types of land zoning, and the rate of increase has become fairly close to the level of 1.7% increase in 2008 which was marked before the financial crisis after the bankruptcy of Lehman Brothers.
+In “Commercial areas”, due to the increase in the major cities with the recovery of traffic of people and the inflow of overseas money, the national average land price fluctuation rose by 1.8% (0.4% in 2022), and in “Residential areas” the same price fluctuation rose by 1.5% (0.5% in 2022) due to soaring condominium prices in urban areas and the spread of telework in suburban areas with convenience of public transportation.

 This year’s official land price ranking for commercial properties (shown below) shows that all the top 10 highest price points in Japan are properties located within Tokyo.
-This year Ginza, in Chuo-ku, is in possession of 6 of the top 10 land points, including the top 4 points on the highest land price list, with its Yamano Music Ginza Main Store taking first place.
-However, it has been observed that, with regard to fluctuations, the large rates of decline are conspicuous in Ginza, Chuo-ku.
+This year Ginza, in Chuo-ku, is in possession of 6 of the top 10 land points, including the top 4 points on the highest land price list, with its Yamano Music Ginza Main Store (5,380,000JPY/sqm) taking first place.

-The average fluctuation in the land price for Tokyo's Residential areas sees rise by 1.0%, which is higher than that in Commercial areas.
-In all Tokyo’s 23 wards the average price fluctuation rose, including the highest increase shown in Chuo-ku (2.9%), followed by in Toshima-ku (2.6%) and Bunkyo-ku (2.5%).
-In the 5 wards in Central Tokyo (Chiyoda, Chuo, Minato, Shinjuku, and Shibuya) the average price fluctuation rose by 2.2% while other wards rose 1.4%.
-According to an official of the Tokyo Metropolitan Government, “these results are due to the people’s review of their living environment based on the spread of teleworking, and the high demands mostly among wealthy people for condominiums in the city center and neighboring wards.”
+The average fluctuation in the land price for Tokyo's Residential areas sees rise by 2.6% (1.0% in 2022).
+In all Tokyo’s 23 wards the average price fluctuation rose by 3.45 (1.5% in 2022), including the highest increase shown in Taito-ku (4.8%), followed by in Toshima-ku (4.7%) and Nakano-ku (4.6%).
+In the 5 wards in Central Tokyo (Chiyoda, Chuo, Minato, Shinjuku, and Shibuya) the average price fluctuation rose by 3.8% (2.2% in 2022) while other wards rose 3.4% (1.4% in 2022).
+According to an official of the Tokyo Metropolitan Government, “these results are due to the people’s review of their living environment based on the spread of teleworking and restrictions of activities during the coronavirus pandemic, and the high demands of the suburban areas with convenience of living and transportation.
+Since the land prices in central Tokyo soared, those in the suburban areas with a large supermarket near the station may be felt relatively inexpensive and attractive.”

-The highest rate of increase was marked in Ebisu Nishi 2-chome (5.9%) which is close to Daikanyama Station, followed by in Toyosu 4-chome (5.5%), and Shinjuku-ku Minamimotomachi (5.3%), which are the locations around the stations close to Central Tokyo or convenient for everyday shopping.
+The highest rate of increase was marked in Adachi-ku Ayase 1-chome (8.1%), followed by in Adachi-ku Senju Midoricho 1-chome (7.9%), and Arakawa-ku Nishi-nippori 1-chome (7.8%), which are the locations around the stations close to Central Tokyo or convenient for everyday shopping.

-The 2022 official land price ranking for residential properties (shown below) shows that 5 of the highest land prices in Japan are within Tokyo’s borders.
-The most expensive place is “1-14-11, Akasaka” in Minato-ku at 5 million yen per 1 square meter, making it the highest land price point for the 5th consecutive year, and its increase was 3.3% from 2021.
-This 3.3% increase is larger increase than in 2021, the highest in the top 10 price points, and outdistanced the second highest.
+The 2023 official land price ranking for residential properties (shown below) shows that 5 of the highest land prices in Japan are within Tokyo’s borders.
+The most expensive place is “1-14-11, Akasaka” in Minato-ku at 5,120,000 yen per 1 square meter, making it the highest land price point for the 6th consecutive year, and its increase was 2.4% from 2022.
 It is considered that demands from high-income people, who are deemed to have been less affected by the corona disaster, have propped up the price levels in the areas with high land prices.

 |1||4-5-6, Ginza, Chuo-ku